Tylemagne/FrameRater/README.md

 Main Features
 ==========
-* Cross-platform.
-Compatible with Linux, Windows, and OSX
+* Cross-platform: Compatible with Linux, Windows, and OSX
 * Large selection of pre-made looping "scenes"
 * Ability to split or quad individual sessions, each with their own selectable scenes and maximum framerate
 * Ability to "shuffle" framerates on a single scene